IMMM-SFA/tell/doc/source/user_guide.rst

 Key Outputs
 -----------
 **tell** produces four types of output files.
-Each type of output is written out as a .csv file or series of .csv files in the ``output_directory``.
+Each type of output is written out as a .csv file or series of .csv files in ``tell_data/outputs/tell_output/scenario_name``.
-Each type of output file can be suppressed by commenting out the relevant line in ``execute_forward.py``.
+Each type of output file can be suppressed by commenting out the relevant output function in ``execute_forward.py``.
 Missing values in each output file are coded as -9999.
 All times are in UTC.